-So with this informal civics lesson concluded, I invite all fellow Americans that want to participate in this process to do so in November of this year.
+So with this informal civics lesson concluded, I invite all fellow Americans that want to participate in this process to do so in November.
 If you wish to invite your friends to do the same, feel free to direct them to this website (or another like it); so that they might be aware of their civic rights.

 Some quotes from the Constitution about elections: